 The Blazer is back:

-The carryover 2020 Blazer has started arriving at dealers.
+The carryover 2020 Blazer began arriving at dealers last month.
 The 2.0T model gains two trim levels, 2LT and 3LT.
 Both are available with a new Redline appearance package featuring a blacked-out exterior.
 Order guides show the V6 engine as a $500 standalone option this year.

-Current offers from Chevy expire December 2, 2019 unless otherwise noted and can vary by region.
-It's possible Chevy will add incentives for Black Friday weekend.
+Current offers from Chevy expire January 2, 2020 unless otherwise noted and can vary by region.

 Solid lease value:

 Like last month, you can lease a 2019 Blazer 1LT (with 2.5-liter engine and cloth interior) from $289 for 36 months (10,000 miles a year) with $3,629 due at signing.

 The effective monthly cost of this lease is $390, a good value for this price class.

 The initial offer on the incoming 2020 Blazer 1LT is $319 a month with $3,639 at signing.
 With an effective monthly cost of $420, this isn't a good value in our book.
 Terms will certainly improve once the 2019s are gone.

 There are no factory APR offers on the Blazer this month.
 We do expect Chevy to offer special rates on the 2020s early next year.
 For now, see your local dealer for a rate quote.